Miscellaneous MTA Common Questions for Manufacturers

 3. Are the manufacturing returns prepared via a click-through form within MTA (similar to other MTA tax filings), versus the prior method of preparing the return within a pdf?

-5. Is there a transition period for filers to become accustomed to this new process/system?
-Is there a way to ‘opt out’ of electronically filing an M-Form and file on paper?
+4. Is there a transition period for filers to become accustomed to this new process/system?
+Is there a way to ‘opt out’ of electronically filing an M-R form and file on paper?

 Accounting Firms / Third Party Preparers